-This project, developed by the federal Department of Health and Ageing, aims to attract more Aboriginal and Torres Strait Islander people to work in Indigenous health.
-The project recognises that an increase in the number of skilled and semi-skilled people working in Indigenous health is necessary to improve Indigenous access to quality health care and to make the Australian health system more responsive to the health needs of Indigenous people.
+This project, developed by the federal Department of Health, aims to attract more Aboriginal and Torres Strait Islander people to work in Aboriginal and Torres Strait Islander health.
+The project recognises that an increase in the number of skilled and semi-skilled people working in Indigenous health is necessary to improve Aboriginal and Torres Strait Islander access to quality health care and to make the Australian health system more responsive to the health needs of Aboriginal and Torres Strait Islander people.
 This project directly supports the Indigenous health National partnership agreements and is a key element of the Australian Government's $805.5 million Indigenous chronic disease package to tackle chronic disease amongst Aboriginal and Torres Strait Islander people.

 The national advertising campaign, which is a key component of this project, was launched on 24 July 2011 by the Minister for Indigenous Health, Warren Snowdon.

 Abstract adapted from Health Heroes

 Woden ACT 2601